South Ellerbe Restoration Project

 Potential locations above were gathered from two public surveys released in summer 2017 and April 2018 to gather input from residents about project goals, site amenities, and design elements for the overall project.

-Request for Qualifications & RFQ Submission Process
+The Request for Qualifications & submission process has closed.

 If you are interested in being a part of this project and contributing to the restoration and improvement of South Ellerbe, please submit requested all information and any questions to [email protected] with “Public Art RFQ: South Ellerbe Restoration Project” in the subject line.